 Compared to the rest of the country, citizens of Bouse spend much less time in their cars: on average, their commute to work is only 11.65 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Bouse doesn't have a public transportation system that people use for their commute.
+Bouse is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Bouse ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.72% of people over 25 have a college degree.